 Soil Erosion Control Planting on Natural Hill Slopes

-The programme to control soil erosion on natural hill slopes through re-vegetation stems was formulated according to the Metroplan Landscape Strategy for Urban Fringe and Coastal Areas, which identified eroded hill slopes in the urban fringe as areas of degraded landscape requiring rehabilitation.
-Under the soil erosion control planting programme, we establish primary vegetation covers on the eroded or erosion-prone natural hill slopes on unleased or unallocated land outside country park.
-The objectives are to control soil erosion and improve the ecological and landscape value of the degraded land.
-The planting and establishment of about 77,000 number of plants in Tuen Mun Trail and Lam Tin Black Hill were completed from 2016 to 2017.
+Under the soil erosion control planting programme on natural hill slopes, we primarily establish vegetation covers on the eroded or erosion-prone slopes on unleased or unallocated land outside country park.
+The objectives are to control soil erosion and enhance the ecological and landscape value of the degraded land.
+From 2016 to 2019, we planted about 90,000 number of plants in Tuen Mun Trail, Lam Tin Black Hill and Shui Chuen O.

 Tree Risk Assessment and Management

-To ensure public safety and for sustainable development and tree care, we conducted the annual tree risk assessment and management exercise for approximately 25,000 trees according to the guidelines promulgated by the Tree Management Office in early 2017 prior to onset of the rainy season.
+To ensure public safety and for sustainable development and tree care, we conducted an annual tree risk assessment and management exercise for approximately 30,000 trees located in a variety of works sites in early 2019 prior to onset of the rainy season, according to the guidelines promulgated by the Greening, Landscape and Tree Management Section of the Development Bureau.
 The tasks include conduction of tree inspections, tree risk assessments, appropriate mitigation tree works and the related tree audits.

 Management of Construction Waste